 You see, each seed is trapped in a sac – full of the orange juice.
 To get the juice out, pure and unadulterated, you burst the sac.

 When I got back home, I bought lots of passion fruit from Veg Express in Jos, Nigeria.
-We opened up the fruit and then packed up in little bag – they went in the deep freezer, all 10 kilos worth :), because yes, we love passion fruit in my house.
+We opened up the fruit and then packed the seeds and up in little bags that went in the deep freezer, all 10 kilos worth :), because yes, we love passion fruit in my house.

 We rig up – a bowl, sieve and whisk – I love my ijabe for this purpose.